Atlassian move to ditch Stride and Hipchat in Slack deal angers users

 “This has serious real world implications for many Atlassian customers, particularly for those using HipChat on-prem,” said Larry Cannell, a research director at Gartner.

-All of this is “unanticipated and non-productive” for user organizations: “For people who’ve been promoting the use of Hipchat, this will impact their credibility and ability to sell other changes,” he added.
+All of this is “unanticipated and non-productive” for user organisations: “For people who’ve been promoting the use of Hipchat, this will impact their credibility and ability to sell other changes,” he added.

 Furthermore, such migration projects can be tricky.
 “Mapping the identity of the author of a post from the old to the new system is usually a hitch,” said Cannell.